 The marathon has a long history.

 The origins in the legend of the greek messenger Pheidippides.
-In the year 490 B.C. he ran the distance of around 40 kilometres from the battlefield of Marathon to announce the victory over the Persians to the people of Athens.
-Although Pheidippides died immediately after delivering the message, his heroic achievement gave birth to one of the most popular sport events…
+In the year 490 B.C. he ran the distance of around 40 kilometres from the battlefield of Marathon to Athens.
+He did so, to announce the victory of the Greeks over the Persians.
+Pheidippides died immediately after delivering the message, but his heroic achievement lives up to today…

 Barcelona Marathon: The origins

-Considered one of the Top 5 marathons in Europe (London, Berlin, Rome and Paris) Barcelona hosted it’s first edition in 1980.
-Less than a thousand participants took place in that race.
+It’s considered one of the Top 5 marathons in Europe (London, Berlin, Rome and Paris).
+Barcelona hosted it’s first edition in 1980 and less than a thousand participants took place in that race.
 The winner was an Englishmen Don Faircloth with a time of 2 hours 19 minutes and 42 seconds.
 What most people don’t know is that marathon changed modern history of Barcelona… Story says the mayor of Barcelona and his deputy Pascual Maragall decided that Barcelona should host the Olympics shortly after the kick off of the first marathon for the city!
 The start of the race was marked by a canon shot from the Montjuic Castell, when the mayor and his deputy saw the beginning of the race they were so impressed that they thought the Catalan capital should run for the Olympics.
 Eventually as we all know Barcelona hosted the most important sports event in the World in 1992.
 An event that changed our city forever in the most positive way.

 Barcelona Marathon Today

-The marathon is usually held in the middle of March, probably the best time of the year to beat your personal record since the weather conditions are just perfect for running.
+The marathon is usually held in the middle of March.
+Probably the best time of the year to beat your personal record since the weather conditions are just perfect for running.
 The circuit which hasn’t changed much over the years is entertaining and rather easy as it is mostly flat.
-Since the race is held on a Sunday morning the involvement of the people of Barcelona is overwhelming – thousands cheering and supporting all over the city which keeps the runners motivated and helps them to stay focused and don’t give up!
-On the way expect to see lots of music bands and other shows.
-If that not enough along the way you will pass by the most spectacular architectural and historical sites in the city.
+Since the race is held on a Sunday morning the involvement of the people of Barcelona is overwhelming.
+Thousands cheering and supporting all over the city which keeps the runners motivated!
+On the way, expect to see lots of music bands and other shows.
+If that’s not enough, along the way you will see the most spectacular architectural and historical sites in the city.